-Until 1911 they were hunted for their dense fur, which insulates them in the water.
+Until 1911 otters were hunted for their dense fur, which insulates them in the water.
 They are now fully protected with a threatened status.

 Otters dive and forage along the ocean floor and if the waters are murky, can distinguish different foods with their dexterous fingers.

 They eat different species of shellfish, bringing up rocks with them to use as a sort of anvil on which to crack the shells on their chest.
 They also eat sea urchins which destroy the kelp beds.